new-proimage/insanely-big-tables/README.md

 # Insanely Big Tables

 ### Overview
 This project is intended to research the behavior of frameworks and components that allows to build tables.
+Candidates are chosen according to support of two-way bindings.

 ### Requirements
 - Table should behave smoothly with amount of record in range 2000 - 4000.